Finder makes money from featured partners, but editorial opinions are our own.

 • Bitrate.
 Bitrate is a measure of how much data is being processed every second.
 A higher bitrate means higher image quality, but also higher data usage.

 • Resolution.
-The better your resolution, the crisper your stream will look.
+The better your resolution, the crisper your game stream will look.
 Higher resolutions will consume more data, assuming the picture quality remains unchanged.

 Frequently Asked Questions